myTerminal/software-speedruns/rust.md

 ### Using an external crate

 1. Reference the crate in *Cargo.toml* file
-2. Run `cargo build` or `cargo run` so that the dependency is fetched and is available to be consumed
+2. Run `cargo build` or `cargo run` so the dependency is fetched and is available to be consumed
 3. Bring relevant symbols to prelude with `use rand::Rng;`
 4. Consume the features from the imported external crate

 ### Creating your own crate

 - Create a *Cargo.toml* file to define crate metadata
-- Create a *main.rs* for an executable create or a *lib.rs* for a library crate
+- Create a *main.rs* for an executable crate or a *lib.rs* for a library crate
 - Library crates have code organized in `mod` (modules)
 - Mark usable symbols as `pub` (public)